gauravjagpal/library-reviews/README.md

 ## Acknowledgments and Thanks

-Sean & Oisin at Code Institute's tutor support for the help and guidance with my code-related brain melts.
+Sean & Oisin at Code Institute's tutor support for the help and guidance with my code-related issues.

-Rebecca at Code Institute's tutor support for the database reset guidance.
+Rebecca at Code Institute's tutor support for the database reset guidance on deadline day.